Drinfeld-Sokolov Hierarchies, Tau Functions, and Generalized Schur Polynomials: List of generalized Schur polynomials of -type

 \subsection{Acknowledgements}

 We would like to thank Ferenc Balogh, Marco Bertola, Boris Dubrovin, John Harnad, Leonardo Patimo, Daniele Valeri, Chao-Zhong Wu and Jian Zhou for helpful discussions.
 D.Y. is grateful to Youjin Zhang and Boris Dubrovin for their advisings, and to Victor Kac for helpful suggestions.
 We thank the anonymous referees for constructive comments.
+We would like to thank Fabrizio Del Monte for observing a computational error for $\tau_1$ in Section~\ref{section4.2.3} and Jindong Guo for his assistance on the new computation.
 Part of our work was done at SISSA; we acknowledge SISSA for excellent working conditions and generous supports.
 A.D.~and M.C.~thank the Centre Henri Lebesgue ANR-11-LABX-0020-01 for creating an attractive mathematical environment.
 Part of the work of D.Y.~was done during his visits to LAREMA; he acknowledges the support of LAREMA and warm hospitality.
 A.D.~and M.C.~acknowledge the support of the project IPaDEGAN (H2020-MSCA-RISE-2017), Grant No.~778010.

 \pdfbookmark[1]{References}{ref} \LastPageEnding